UCIDataScienceInitiative/LearningWithPython/TheoryAndPractice.md

 *Figure from Deep Learning by Goodfellow et al*

 One way to prevent overfitting is by adding a weight penalty to the loss function.
 The weight penalty is usually in the form of L1 or L2 norm.
-The amount of weight penalty to add is a hyperparameter that needs to be tuned.
 One can think about weight penalty from the perspective of variable selection in regression.

 <img src="/figures/lasso.png" width="60%">

 *Figure from The Elements of Statistical Learning by Hastie et al*

 Another simple way to prevent overfitting is dropout.
+Dropout randomly removes neurons or connections in the network during training.
 There are many interpretations of dropout from "robust" representation to Bayesian inference.

 <img src="/figures/dropout.png" width="60%">